HaotianZhai/DR_Stochasticity/README.md

 The evaluation pipeline measures stochasticity across three dimensions:

 - **Answer-level stochasticity** — Are the final answers semantically equivalent across runs?
-(LLM-as-judge comparison)
 - **Finding-level stochasticity** — How much do the atomic findings differ across runs?
-(Cosine distance between canonical finding sets)
 - **Citation-level stochasticity** — How consistent is the evidence sourcing?
-(Set-level citation overlap)

 Additionally, the pipeline computes **accuracy** against ground truth answers.

 ### Full Stochasticity Pipeline

-The easiest way to run the full evaluation is via the shell script:
+The best way to run the full evaluation is via the shell script:

 ```bash
 cd evaluation/scripts